kevin-chen89/bitimulate/README.md

 Bitimulate is compound word of **Bit**coin and S**imulate**.
 This service provides a simulated cryptocurrency trading system.
 Data used in this service rely on realtime information at [Poloniex](https://poloniex.com).

-Currently, Korean is the only supported language in this service.
-English, and other languages might be implemented later on...

 ## Stack

 Everything in this project is in JavaScript.